New York Spousal Support Attorney

 Spousal support (also known as maintenance) is a complicated and nuanced issue that requires the experience of a savvy divorce lawyer who will advocate for your rights.
 Adam J. Peretz, Esq., of Peretz Family Law & Mediation, P.C. is such an attorney.

 In New York, spousal support is governed by the Domestic Relations Law Section 236 [B] and is now called spousal maintenance, or just maintenance.
 Maintenance is the payment of money from one spouse to another by Court Order, such as a Judgment of Divorce, or by a written agreement between the parties.
-Maintenance can be paid as a result of an action for divorce or from a request for maintenance in a Family Court proceeding.
+Maintenance can be paid as a result of an action for divorce (called temporary maintenance or temporary spousal support) or from a request for maintenance in a Family Court proceeding.
 In order to receive an award of maintenance, the parties must be or must have been previously married.
-Both spouses have the legal right to request maintenance at the beginning of a divorce, but the typical scenario is the spouse with more income and/or assets is going to provide maintenance to the spouse with less or no income and/or assets during the divorce action (often referred to as pendente lite support) and possibly for a period of time after the parties become divorced.
+Both spouses have the legal right to request maintenance at the beginning of a divorce, but the typical scenario is the spouse with more income and/or assets (the "monied spouse") is going to provide maintenance to the spouse with less or no income and/or assets (the "non-monied spouse") during the divorce action (often referred to as pendente lite support) and possibly for a period of time after the parties become divorced.

 - the income of the parties